PDOK/uptime-operator/README.md

         Namespace(s) to watch for changes.
 Specify this flag multiple times for each namespace to watch.
 When not provided all namespaces will be watched.
   -slack-channel string
         The Slack Channel ID for posting updates when uptime checks are mutated.
-  -slack-token string
+  -slack-webhook-url string
-        The token required to access the given Slack channel.
+        The webhook URL required to post messages to the given Slack channel.
   -uptime-provider string
         Name of the (SaaS) uptime monitoring provider to use. (default "mock") -zap-devel